 - Spam Filtering

-The Inbox Placement Rate (IPR) is typically a benchmark for the percentage of sent emails that get successfully delivered to a recipient's inbox, in contrast to those that bounce, or get blocked.
-Inbox placement can also refer to where an email lands in an inbox after it gets successfully delivered.
-With Gmail's Tabbed Inbox, this could be any number of places: Primary, Social, Promotions, Updates, or Forums
+The Inbox Placement Rate (IPR) is typically a benchmark for the percentage of sent emails that are successfully delivered to a recipient's inbox, in contrast to those that bounce or are blocked.
+Inbox placement can also refer to where an email lands in an inbox after it is successfully delivered.
+With Gmail's Tabbed Inbox, this could be any number of places: Primary, Social, Promotions, Updates, or Forums.

-Gmail's algorithms are designed to make it easier for users to sort through an otherwise crowded inbox so important emails have high visibility.
-For email marketers, this can seem problematic if Gmail starts sorting your emails into a tab where they may get ignored.
+Gmail's algorithms are designed to make it easier for users to sort through an otherwise crowded inbox, so important emails have high visibility.
+For email marketers, this can seem problematic if Gmail starts sorting your emails into a tab where they may be ignored.